mimuw-jnp2-rust/mimuw-jnp2-rust.github.io/content/lessons/03_data_types/index.md

 ## Enums

 It is often the case that we want to define a variable that can only take a certain set of values and the values are known up front.
-In C you can an `enum` for this.
+In C you can use an `enum` for this.

 {{ include_code_sample(path="lessons/03_data_types/enums.c", language="c") }}